pluscloudopen/docs/content/en/docs/working-with-pco/networks-lb-flip-sec/_index.md

 <img src="image2020-10-16_9-33-31.png" alt="screenshot of a network topology" width="30%" height="30%" title="Network Diagram">

 The above diagram shows two private networks which are connected to a public network ("provider network" in OpenStack language) with two routers.
-Hovering with your mouse over the diagram shows more information and shortcuts to other functions.
+Hovering with your mouse over the elements of the diagram shows more information and shortcuts to other functions.